Diegodsha/Flappy-owl/README.md

 ![playOwl](https://user-images.githubusercontent.com/70416006/122822202-615e3c00-d2a3-11eb-9e53-15cf693b75ac.png)

 - Press click or SPACEBAR and the owl will fly
-- try to collect as many coins possible without falling or hiting any object
+- Try to collect as many coins as possible without falling or hiting any object
 - Owl will start to fall down after every click or key press

 #### Game over scene

 ![gameOverOwl](https://user-images.githubusercontent.com/70416006/122821910-088ea380-d2a3-11eb-92da-45b850049024.png)

-- When the owl hits seiling, floor or any pipe the game will be over and you could choose between 3 options to navigate
+- When the owl hits ceiling, floor, or any pipe the game will be over and you could choose between 3 options to navigate

 ### Options